qvipin/csd-ctf/rounds/6/passwordpls/challenge.md

 Simply reverse the operations done to the input before it's checked.

-- xor the hardcoded value with the key
+- Xor the hardcoded value with the key
-- reverse
+- Reverse
-- subtract 1 from each byte
+- Subtract 1 from each byte
-- enter the result as the password
+- Enter the result as the password

+Below are intended solve scripts (First one is by Kolmus; second one is by Vipin)

 ```python
 value = "P8Va2Q04yV4SiW8l79fCg1i6"